Pan (Hamsun novel)

 Pan is an 1894 novel by Norwegian author Knut Hamsun.
 He wrote it while living in Paris and in Kristiansand, Norway.
 It remains one of his most famous works.

 Plot summary

-Lieutenant Thomas Glahn, a hunter and ex-military man, lives alone in a hut in the forest with his faithful dog Aesop.
-Upon meeting Edvarda, the daughter of a merchant in a nearby town, they are both strongly attracted to each other, but neither understands the other's love.
-Overwhelmed by the society of people where Edvarda lives, Glahn has a series of tragedies befall him before he leaves forever.
+Lieutenant Thomas Glahn, a hunter and ex-military man, lives alone in a hut in the forest with his faithful dog, Aesop.
+Upon meeting Edvarda, the daughter of a merchant in a nearby town, they are strongly attracted to each other, but neither understands the other's love.
+Overwhelmed by the society of people where Edvarda lives, Glahn suffers a series of tragedies before he leaves forever.

 Symbolism

 The changing seasons are reflected in the plot: Edvarda and Glahn fall in love in spring; make love in the summer; and end their relationship in the autumn.

 The contradicting symbols of culture and nature are important in the novel: Glahn belongs to nature, while Edvarda belongs to culture.

 Much of what happens between Glahn and Edvarda is foreshadowed when Glahn dreams of two lovers.
 The lovers' conversations also foretell the future.